This article contains compensated links; please read my disclaimer for more information.

 Eiffel Tower – it is a must-see, but the queues are long.
 There are three ways to see the views of Paris from the Eiffel Tower.

 - 1st floor – 57m up and glass floors.
-Here you can get a nice view of Paris and a meal at the restaurant.
+Here you can get a beautiful view of Paris and a meal at the restaurant.

-- 2nd floor – the amazing views of Paris.
+- 2nd floor – the fantastic views of Paris.
 Here you can get a dinner at the Michelin-starred restaurant The Jules Verne

-- The top – 276m up you can enjoy the most outstanding views of Paris while having a glass of champagne.
+- The top – 276m up you can enjoy the most outstanding aspects of Paris while having a glass of champagne.

 The Louvre Museum

-The Louvre museum – is amazing and huge.
+The Louvre museum – is impressive, huge, but elegant.
 We waited in line for 1,5h to get in while visiting it in April.
+The Louvre museum – both the Louvre Palace and its artwork – is impressive and vast.
+Read an article written by Worldinparis about this magnificent museum.

 The Notre Dame Cathedral

 Musee d’Orsay – one of the Paris’ most known art museums.
 Previously a railway station, it is now a proud holder of many exhibitions.
 Its architecture is amazing.
-This would be a great choice besides The Louvre.
+It would be an excellent choice besides The Louvre.

 Basilica du Sacre-Coeur de Montmartre